paudelbikram/aujar/README.md

 ## Why aujar ?
 Aujar means tool.
 So, it is a tool that helps you look deeper inside any java projects.
 * aujar gives you the only classes that you care about and does not include any other classes outside of boundary package path.
 * aujar gives you a ClassComponent Object which will be the root of your tree graph.
-Since you have access to whole graph tree, you can do whatever you like with it.
+Since you have access to the whole tree graph, you can do whatever you like with it.
 * aujar can also get your tree graph in JSON format.
 * aujar is lightweight and has no external dependencies.